tobyhodges/fair-research-software/episodes/08-open-collaboration.md

 #### GPL version 2

-The mostly commonly known copyleft license is the GNU Public License or GPL.
+The most commonly known copyleft license is the GNU Public License or GPL.
 There are several versions of the GPL available, the oldest GPL version 1.0, but this version was quickly replaced with version 2.0 and was rarely used.
 Version 2 is much more common and is used by a lot of